My first experience with Viber came a few years back, back when it was a mobile-based messaging app in the vein of WhatsApp and Telegram.

 Superior service or not, Viber is only as good as the number of people you know on it.

-There’s no getting away from the fact that it’s not widely used.
+There’s no getting away from the fact that Viber is not widely used.
 Is that their fault?
-Probably not, but the fact that none of my existing Skype contacts were interested in adding ‘junk messaging apps’ to their phones before we could chat on the desktop says something about their current proposition.
-Heck, my own groan when realising it, did.
+No, but the fact that none of my existing Skype contacts were interested in adding another ‘junk messaging app’ to their phones so we could chat says something about the current proposition.
+Heck, my own groan up discovering it did!

-But the point of my hands-on with Viber was not to proclaim one service a winner over another, but to trial the desktop app and see if it was able to compete on an even footing with rival VoIP platforms.
-And it does.
+The point of my hands-on with Viber was not to proclaim one service a winner over another, but to trial the Linux app and see if it was able to at least compete with rival VoIP platforms.
+On that score it certainly does.